-What Is Included in a Business Loan Agreement?
+What Is a Business Loan Agreement?

-Why Create a Business Loan Agreement
+How Does a Business Loan Agreement Work?

-- Business startup
+- Entering the startup phase

 - Buying a building

-- Buying equipment, including vehicles
+- Buying equipment, including company vehicles

 - Buying products or parts to build an inventory

 Sections of a Business Loan Agreement

-Promissory Note or Mortgage.
-The loan agreement may include a promissory note or a mortgage.
-A promissory note is basically a promise to pay; a mortgage is a specific kind of promissory note, on a property (land and building).
+Promissory note or mortgage: The loan agreement may include a promissory note or a mortgage.
+A promissory note is basically a promise to pay; a mortgage is a specific kind of promissory note that covers a property (land and building).
 The promissory note may be secured by some business asset or it may be unsecured.
-If the loan is secured, the security is described in detail.

-Collateral.
+Collateral: If the loan is secured, then the collateral will be described in the loan agreement.
 The collateral on a loan is the property or other business asset used as security in case the borrower doesn't fulfill the loan.
 The collateral might be land and building (in the case of a mortgage), vehicles, or equipment.
 The collateral is described completely in the loan agreement.